 Treatments for HIV have come a long way.
 With proper management, people infected with HIV can live healthy, normal lifespans.
 Modern medications are tolerable, safe and fully covered under Saskatchewan’s universal health system.

-Knowing your status and beginning medication to suppress the HIV virus protects communities too.
+Knowing your status and beginning medication to suppress HIV protects communities too.
 Once treatments have successfully driven the virus in a person’s bloodstream down to undetectable levels, they can no longer transmit HIV to anyone else.
-This coupled with harm reduction strategies like needle exchanges, methadone clinics, and safe injections sites, will change the course of HIV in our province.
+This coupled with harm reduction strategies like needle exchanges, methadone clinics, and safe injections sites will change the course of HIV in our province.

 Harm reduction is a solution that not only saves lives but also reduces strain on the overall health system.
 The lifetime costs of a person living with HIV can exceed one million dollars.
 The return on investment resulting from comparatively far less expensive harm reduction strategies is both economical and community-focused.